flybywiresim/docs/docs/fbw-a32nx/installation.md

 ## Clean Install Steps

+### Automatic Clean Install

+FBW Installer version 3.0.0 introduced the `Uninstall` feature.
+To perform an automatic clean install:

+- Ensure you have the latest FBW Installer on your machine.
+    - The installer updates itself.
+If you would like to download our installer again see the [FlyByWire Installer Section](#flybywire-installer).
+- Click on the "Uninstall" button.

+!!! tip ""
+    This removes the aircraft from your community folder and the extra files in `%appdata` or `%localappdata`.

+    Your `Work` folder is retained to save your throttle configuration, FDR files, and any other presets we save.
+    (These are small files and do not need to be deleted to fulfill a "clean install" state.)

+### Manual Clean Install

-To perform a clean install you first have to delete the `flybywire-aircraft-a320-neo` folder from your community folder.
+If you would like to manually perform a clean install you first have to delete the `flybywire-aircraft-a320-neo` folder from your community folder.

 We also store additional information related to the aircraft in a separate directory which is built when you load the aircraft in the simulator.
 You also need to delete the contents of this folder but not the folder itself.